cephdon/sami-ios-demo/README.md

 1. Create an Application in devportal.samsungsami.io:
   * The Redirect URI is set to 'ios-app://redirect'.
   * Choose "Client credentials, auth code, implicit" for OAuth 2.0 flow.
 2. Install CocoaPods.
 See [this page](http://guides.cocoapods.org/using/getting-started.html) for instructions.
 From a terminal window, locate the SAMIClient directory, and run `pod install`.
-This installs all the prerequisites like AFNetworking and SocketRocket.
+This installs all the prerequisites like AFNetworking.
+3. Double click `SAMIClient.xcworkspace` (not `SAMIClient.xcodeproj`) to open the Xcode project.
-3. Import the SAMI SDK into the Xcode project.
+4. Import the SAMI SDK into the Xcode project.
   * Download [SAMI iOS SDK](https://github.com/samsungsamiio/sami-ios)
   * Open Xcode project and drag the `client` folder of SAMI iOS SDK from the Finder window into `SAMIClient` group in Xcode.
-4. Copy the Application Client ID into SamiConstants.h, to replace <YOUR CLIENT APP ID>
+5. Copy the Application Client ID into SamiConstants.h, to replace <YOUR CLIENT APP ID>
      #define SAMI_CLIENT_ID @"<YOUR CLIENT APP ID>"
-5. Build and Run the Application in XCode.
+6. Build the Application in XCode.
+7. Run the Application in iOS Simulator.

 The sample application was written for and tested in iOS 8.
 These instructions are for a Mac that is running Xcode v6.1 and above.